 How do I know?
 I know from experience and from talking to other mothers.

 For young babies, a large swimming pool can be quite frightening.
 Go to a small place!
 There will be fewer kids and less noise.
-Much nicer for a small child.
+Much nicer for a young child.

 The temperature needs to be much higher than usual for baby swimming.
+Babies get cold really quickly.
 The recommended water temperature is at least 90 F (32 C) but preferably 93-95 F (34-35 C) degrees.

 If the air by the pool or in the changing room is cool or draughty, choose another place.
 You will have a very cold and sad baby and stressed mom or dad in no time.
 Not nice at all!

 If you have no preferences, go baby swimming in the afternoon or early evening.
-If you are lucky, your baby will be so exhausted afterwards that he'll sleep for a long period, maybe even for the night.
-I've seen parents bring the pajama for their babies after an early evening baby swim class.
+If you are lucky, your baby will be so exhausted afterwards that he or she will sleep for a long time, maybe even for the night.
+I’ve seen parents bring the pajama for their babies after an early evening baby swim class.

 Baby swimming makes you and your baby thirsty and maybe hungry.
 Bring water and a fruit for both of you (or formula) unless you breastfeed.